Opensource-Academy/Opensource-Academy.github.io/index.md

 - [More about OSA study materials](/study)

 ### [Community](/community)
-Help us make the best open source study program.
+Help us make the best open-source study program.
 - [GitHub](https://github.com/opensource-academy)

 ### [About](/about)